makrai/notes/scialom2004-multiling-summ.md

 ### NEWSROOM Composed of

 * 1.3M news articles (Grusky+ 2018), and featuring high diversity of publishers
-* summaries were extracted from the Web pages metadata: they were
+* summaries were extracted from the Web pages metadata
-  * originally written to be used in search engines and social media
+  * summaries originally written to be used in search engines and social media

 ### BigPatent Sharma+ (2019) collected

-* 1.3 million U.S. patent documents, across several technological areas, using the Google Patents Public Datasets.
-The
+* 1.3 million U.S. patent documents, across several technological areas, using the Google Patents Public Datasets
 * patents abstracts are used as target summaries

-### LCSTS The Large Scale Chinese Short Text Summarization Dataset (Hu+ 2015) is
+### LCSTS The Large Scale Chinese Short Text Summarization Dataset (Hu+ 2015)

-* 2 million short texts from the Sina Weibo microblogging platform.
-They are
+* 2 million short texts from the Sina Weibo microblogging platform
-* summaries given by the author of each text.
-The dataset includes
+* summaries given by the author of each text
 * 10k summaries which were manually scored by human for their relevance

 # 3 MLSUM 3

 * Arabic, there exist the
-  * Essex Arabic Summaries Corpus (EASC) (El-Haj+ 2010) and
+  * Essex Arabic Summaries Corpus (EASC, El-Haj+ 2010), 1k samples
-  * KALIMAT (El-Haj and Koulali, 2013); those comprise circa
+  * KALIMAT (El-Haj and Koulali, 2013); 20k samples
-  * 1k and 20k samples, respectively
 * Spanish, French
-  * Pontes+ (2018) proposed a corpus of few hundred samples for Spanish, Portuguese and French summaries.
-To our knowledge,
+  * Pontes+ (2018) proposed a corpus of few hundred samples for Spanish, Portuguese and French summaries
-* the only large-scale non-English summarization dataset is the Chinese LCSTS (Hu+ 2015).
-With the increasing interest for cross-lingual models, the NLP community have recently released
+* the only large-scale non-English summarization dataset is the Chinese LCSTS (Hu+ 2015)
-* multilingual evaluation datasets, targeting classification (XNLI) and QA (Lewis+ 2019) tasks, as described in 2.2, though still no large-scale dataset is avaulable for document summarization.
-To fill this gap we introduce
+* multilingual evaluation datasets, targeting classification (XNLI) and QA (Lewis+ 2019) tasks, as described in 2.2, though still no large-scale dataset is avaulable for document summarization
-* MLSUM, the first large scale multilingual summarization corpus.
-Our corpus
+* MLSUM, the first large scale multilingual summarization corpus
   * 1.5 millions articles in French, German, Spanish, Turkish, and Russian
-  * similarly built from news articles, and providing a similar amount of training samples per language (except for Russian), as the previously mentioned CNN/Daily Mail, it can effectively serve as a multilingual
+  * similarly built from news articles, and providing a similar amount of training samples per language (except for Russian), as the previously mentioned CNN/Daily Mail
 * In the following
-  * methodology used to build the corpus.
-We then report the
+  * methodology used to build the corpus
-  * corpus statistics and finally interpret the
+  * corpus statistics
   * performances of baselines and state-of-the-art models

 # 4 Models 5

-* supervised and unsupervised methods, extractive and abstractive models.
-For
+* supervised and unsupervised methods, extractive and abstractive models
-* all the experiments, we train models on a per-language basis.
+* For all the experiments, we train models on a per-language basis.
 We used the recommended hyperparameters for all languages, in order to facilitate assessing the robustness of the models
-* one model with all the languages mixed together, but we did not see any significant difference of performance
+* one model with all the languages mixed together: no significant difference of performance

 ## 4.1 Extractive summarization models

 ### Oracle

-* Extracts the sentences, within the input text, that maximise a given metric (in our experiments, ROUGE-L) given the reference summary.
-It is
+* Extracts the sentences, within the input text, that maximise a given metric (in our experiments, ROUGE-L) given the reference summary
 * an indication of the maximum one could achieve with extractive summarization
 * In this work, we rely on the implementation of Narayan+ (2018b)

 ### Random

-* an unbiased model as a point of reference.
-To that purpose, we define a simple
+* an unbiased model as a point of reference
 * randomly extracts N words from the source document, with N fixed as the average length of the summary